 French author and filmmaker Jean Cocteau, when asked this question, said, “I’d take the fire.”

-And this statement has always stunned me.
+This statement has always stunned me.
 It’s clean and sheer genius.
 But I’m nowhere near that smart; removing the cause of the problem would never occur to me because I’d be too busy grabbing for things.

 Would I save the map of Asia, printed by Scherer in 1700, or the second-century glass figurine from Kashmir?
 My mint 1967 Fender bass, made of wildwood—dye injected into the tree while it was still alive?
 The teddy bear I bought my wife the day after our honeymoon, that bear who traveled with us around the world for years?
 Or what about the books?
 We met working in a bookstore; the loaded shelves said who we were better than anything else.
 Travel, philosophy, science, the kid’s books.
 Us.
 Or would I grab the Vancouver Item, which means nothing to anyone but me, to whom it means everything?